openstack/kolla/doc/security.rst

 they were never recreated, leading to a scary state where you could lose access to your data if the wrong command was executed.
 The real answer to this problem came in Docker 1.9 with the introduction of named volumes.
-You could now address volumes directly by name removing the need for so called "data containers" all together.
+You could now address volumes directly by name removing the need for so called **data containers** all together.

-Another solution to the persistent data issue is to use a host bind mount which involves making, for sake of example, host directory /var/lib/mysql available inside the container at /var/lib/mysql.
+Another solution to the persistent data issue is to use a host bind mount which involves making, for sake of example, host directory ``var/lib/mysql`` available inside the container at ``var/lib/mysql``.
 This absolutely solves the problem of persistent data, but it introduces another security issue, permissions.
-With this host bind mount solution the data in /var/lib/mysql will be owned by the mysql user in the container.
+With this host bind mount solution the data in ``var/lib/mysql`` will be owned by the mysql user in the container.
 Unfortunately, that mysql user in the container could have any UID/GID and thats who will own the data outside the container introducing a potential security risk.
 Additionally, this method dirties the